lino-framework/book/docs/specs/avanti/courses.rst

         Whether this pupil is available only for evening courses.

+.. class:: PresencesByEnrolment

+    Shows the presences of this pupil for this course.

 .. class:: EnrolmentsByCourse

     Same as :class:`lino_xl.lib.courses.EnrolmentsByCourse` but adds
     the gender of the pupil (a remote field) and the enrolment options.

+.. class:: EnrolmentChecker

+    Checks for the following plausibility problems:

+    - :message:`More than 2 times absent.`

+    - :message:`Missed more than 10% of meetings.`

 Help texts
 ==========